bnina-ayoub/Embedded-Home-Assistant/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on this repository or contact [your@email.com].
+If you encounter any issues or have questions, please open an issue on this repository or contact [E-mail](bninayoub.pro@gmail.com).

----

-Feel free to customize the README further to include additional information specific to your project, such as troubleshooting tips, project structure, or advanced usage instructions.
-Make sure to keep it well-organized and user-friendly to help others understand and use your project effectively.